Segilmez06/tym/README.md

 - VT100 compatible terminal emulator with true color support

 ## Download
-Download the lastest version from [Releases](https://github.com/Segilmez06/tym/releases) page.
+Get the lastest version from [Releases](https://github.com/Segilmez06/tym/releases) page.
 You can also get a debug build from [Actions](https://github.com/Segilmez06/tym/actions/workflows/debug.yml) tab.

 ## Installation
 Extract the zip file to a folder.
 Then add folder to your `PATH` variable.